NNPDF/eko/extras/gsoc/CurrentArch.md

 2. **Flavor label** — a `(mode0, mode1)` pair identifying which element of the operator matrix is being computed (e.g. `(100, 100)` for quark-singlet → quark-singlet).

 For each `(j, label)` pair a separate `scipy.integrate.quad` call is made.
-I had a thought to parallelize this (i.e. remove the two loops), but the thing is python has GIL, and outer loop is already parallelized, so it may not improve / might deteriorate the performance.
-Also, we would have to create a separate cfg for each process, thus increasing the memory usage.

 ---